othyn/othyn.com/README.md

 ## Building the production app image

 **The CD GitHub Action should auto build and tag an image for you based on when a new tag is created/pushed**, so you shouldn't need to build the image manually or push it.
-Just create a tag via a new GitHub release or push a local tag, and it should do the rest.
+This will then become [available as part of GitHub's packages feature](https://github.com/othyn/othyn.com/pkgs/container/othyn.com).
+Just create a tag via a [new GitHub release](https://github.com/othyn/othyn.com/releases) or push a local tag, and it should do the rest.

 However, if you do wish to do it, go ahead and run a normal Docker Compose build: